[3.20] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 REMEMBER: You can buy a corrupted prismatic eclipse with any sockets, then use the bench to get to 3 socket and to get triple green, you just have to pay vaal orbs along with the chromatic/jeweller orb costs.
 This will save you money in the long run over buying the 3G corrupted prismatic eclipse outright.

 Endgame - Elder Helmet w/ 'Nearby enemies take x% increased physical damage'

 Explanation: Inward Eye gives us the best bang for our buck, and it's a relatively common drop from Sirus.
 As the league goes on, this will get cheaper.
-We want as high of a roll as possible for the life modifier.
-Due to the 3.17 changes, it will most likely take longer for this to drop in price.
+We want as high of a roll as possible for the life modifier, but anything above 18% is about even with a rare helmet.
 I would recommend waiting until day 3-4 of the league to buy this unless you have a good amount of currency already saved up.